smaranjitghose/quantum_burglary/README.md

 - Make sure you have the lastest version of [Anaconda](https://www.anaconda.com/distribution/) installed on your system and its set to path

-- Make sure you have the lastest version of [Anaconda](https://www.anaconda.com/distribution/) installed on your system and its set to path

 - Clone this repository ⏬
 - Move inside 👉 the repo
     - Open the Terminal 👩‍💻